rust-lang/mdBook/README.md

    **Note for automatic deployment**

-   If you are using a script to do automatic deployments using Travis or another CI server, we recommend that you specify a semver version range for mdBook when you install it through your script!
+   If you are using a script to do automatic deployments, we recommend that you specify a semver version range for mdBook when you install it through your script!

    This will constrain the server to install the latest **non-breaking** version of mdBook and will prevent your books from failing to build because